nuthanc/angular_course/routing-course/README.md

 * Author had to add style:"cursor: pointer;" to get that hand pointer but for me it was already there
   * Maybe bootstrap does it for me

+### Child Routes Challenge

+* I had already implemented this in Setting Up Routes section itself
+  * But there I used recipe names, maybe now let's use the index